Kelley Washington: New England Patriots

 On March 11, 2007, Washington agreed to a five-year deal with the New England Patriots, reuniting him with his college teammate and fellow wide receiver Donté Stallworth.
 The deal, with a $300,000 signing bonus and a $4-million bonus due in the 2008, could be worth as much as $22 million over five years.
 While Washington had not been used as a wide receiver by the Patriots, he had seen time on special teams, blocking a punt against the New York Jets.
-He had a catch for three yards in 2009.
 On February 29, 2008, Washington was re-signed by the Patriots under a new contract.

 Washington was released by the Patriots on February 17, 2009.
-He visited the New York Jets on February 18, and the Buffalo Bills on February 24, continuing the cycle of players between AFC East teams.

 Baltimore Ravens

 The Baltimore Ravens invited Washington to an offseason mini-camp to try out for the team, competing against fellow veteran, free-agent receivers Jerry Porter and Tab Perry.
 Washington outperformed Porter and Perry, and on May 14, 2009, Washington agreed to terms on a contract with the Ravens.

 During the 2009 season, set career highs across the board, with 31 receptions, 431 yards, and two touchdowns.